jdfthetech/Davinci-Scripts/README.md

 These require ffmpeg to be installed.

+## mov2mp4.sh

+Converts all mov files in a directory to mp4 files and puts originals in an original directory

 ## mkv2mov.sh

 Converts all mkv files in a directory to mov files and puts originals in an original directory